restezconnectes/events-manager-openstreetmap/readme.txt

 Donate link: https://www.paypal.me/RestezConnectes/
 Tags: Events Manager, module, OpenStreetMap, Map Requires at least: 3.0
-Tested up to: 5.8
+Tested up to: 5.9
 Stable tag: 2.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Events Manager OpenStreetMap is a WordPress plugin for Events Manager.
-It allows you to replace Google Maps with OpenStreetMap on all your event locations.
+It allows you to replace Google Maps to OpenStreetMap on all your event locations.

 == Description ==

 This plugin adds conditional logic to <a href="https://wordpress.org/plugins/events-manager/">[Events Manager]</a>.

 Events Manager OpenStreetMap is a WordPress plugin for Events Manager.
-It allows you to replace Google Maps with OpenStreetMap on all your event locations.
+It allows you to replace Google Maps to OpenStreetMap on all your event locations.

 This plugin requires the installation and activation of the plugin Events Manager.